AdamBJ/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos-combined.md

 > [!NOTE]
 > Complete the steps in this section if you want to enable resource-based Kerberos constrained delegation.
 If you want to enable standard Kerberos constrained delegation complete the steps in the [Configure standard Kerberos constrained delegation](#FIX ME) subsection.

 In the following steps, we assume an on-premises environment with two machines in different domains: a gateway machine and a database server running SQL Server that has already been configured for Kerberos-based single sign-on (SSO).
+The steps can be adopted for one of the other supported datasources, so long as the datasource has already been configured for Kerberos-based single sign-on.
 For the sake of this example, we also assume the following settings and names:

 * Gateway machine name: **PBIEgwTestGW**
 * Gateway service account: **PBIEgwTestFrontEnd\GatewaySvc** (account display name: Gateway Connector)